 Breed-Relevant Genetic Conditions 3 variants not detected

-Loretta did not have the variants that we tested for, that are relevant to her breed:
+Cash did not have the variants that we tested for, that are relevant to his breed:

-Loretta did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Loretta’s breed may not yet be known.
+Cash did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Cash’s breed may not yet be known.

 Coefficient of Inbreeding (COI)